atagle123/SWG-pytorch/readme.md

 # Self Weighted Guidance Repository

-Welcome to the Self Weighted Guidance repository in PyTorch.
+Welcome to the Self Weighted Guidance repository for toy examples in PyTorch.

 ## Installation